 What Does the Capsule Do in a Prokaryotic Cell?

 The capsule is a specialized, organized layer of polysaccharides or proteins that wraps around the cell wall of many prokaryotic organisms, particularly certain bacteria.
-In practice, while not all prokaryotes possess one, the capsule serves as a critical survival mechanism that determines whether a bacterium can withstand the harsh environments of a host's immune system or survive in volatile external conditions.
+And while not all prokaryotes possess one, the capsule serves as a critical survival mechanism that determines whether a bacterium can withstand the harsh environments of a host's immune system or survive in volatile external conditions.
 Understanding what the capsule does in a prokaryotic cell is essential for grasping how pathogens cause disease and how bacteria interact with their surrounding environment.

 Introduction to the Prokaryotic Capsule